 How does a B2B sales funnel work?

-The sales funnel works based on the prospects’ engagement with the brand.
+The sales funnel for B2B works based on the prospects’ engagement with the brand.
 Candidates progress down the B2B sales funnel as they become aware of your products or services through interactions with marketing and sales collaterals on the website, sales representatives, and their interest grows till they finally convert and become customers.

 Based on the model you choose apart from the models aforementioned.
 The numbers of steps vary from 3 to 7 levels.
 Apart from having different nomenclature, the B2B sales funnels have a singular task, i.e., transform an unaware lead to a paying customer.

 The funnel can be into four necessary parts, or we can call it a 4 part customer journey cycle.

 1. The first part consumer considers an initial set of brands based on their perception of exposure to various customer touchpoints, e.g., cold emails, ads, social media posts, events, and other digital/non-digital collaterals.
 It is the awareness stage.

 2. Consumer evaluates and removes brands based on their requirements.